prachitgupta/quadrotor_applet/README.md

 ### Feedback Linearization Controller

 Feedback linearization is a nonlinear control technique that algebraically transforms the nonlinear system dynamics into a fully linear one.
 This allows for the application of linear control techniques to the exact, nonlinear system, providing better performance over a wider range of operating conditions.
+The implementation in `quadrotor_simulation.jl` now reflects a more detailed application of this technique, consistent with the reference MATLAB implementation.

 ## Project Structure

-- `quadrotor_simulation.jl`: The main Pluto.jl notebook containing the LQR and Feedback Linearization controller designs, simulation, and interactive comparison.
+- `quadrotor_simulation.jl`: The main Pluto.jl notebook containing the LQR and updated Feedback Linearization controller designs, simulation, and interactive comparison.
 - `Project.toml`: Specifies the Julia package dependencies for this project.
 - `Manifest.toml`: Contains the exact versions of the dependencies, ensuring reproducibility.
-- `matlab_implementation/`: Contains the original MATLAB implementation which was used as a reference.
+- `matlab_implementation/`: Contains the original MATLAB implementation which was used as a reference for the feedback linearization update.
+- `docs/quadrotor_simulation.html`: The static HTML export of the Pluto notebook, hosted on GitHub Pages.
 - `projecct_proposal.pdf`: The original project proposal outlining the goals and motivation for the control system analysis.

 ## Next Steps

 This project can be extended in several ways:

--   **Deploy as a Web Applet:** Export the Pluto notebook to a static HTML file to be hosted on GitHub Pages, making it accessible to anyone without needing to install Julia.
 -   **Add Trajectory Tracking:** Implement trajectory tracking capabilities for the feedback linearization controller to follow a given path.
 -   **Robustness Analysis:** Investigate the robustness of the controllers to model uncertainties and external disturbances.
 -   **Extend to 3D:** Extend the simulation and control design to a full 3D quadrotor model.